ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	- (So why is only multiply and divide illegal?
 Why not also unary minus?
 Or is that also illegal?)
 - Multiplying two unsigned integers with size smaller than `int` with a result out of range for `int`.
 	- This is because integers smaller than `int` are promoted to `int` before use, which means that the operation is subjected to all the limitations of signed integer arithmetic, including overflow being undefined behavior.
 This is problematic with multiplication because, on a platform where `int` is 32-bit, there are `uint16_t` values that when multiplied produces a result larger than `std::numeric_limits<int>::max`, and thus overflow, and thus undefined behavior.
+	- So we cannot say "unsigned integers wrap on overflow" because that is not true for unsigned types smaller than `int` but large enough that a product between two values may overflow the range of `int`.

 # Standard Library

 Many containers in the standard library use `size_t`, which is an unsigned type, for indexing and counts.
-I assume that the standard library designers know what they are doing.
-It is a sign indicating that we should do the same, and that we should use unsigned integer when working with the standard library.
+We may chose to assume that the standard library designers knew what they were doing, and take this as a sign indicating that we should do the same, and that we should use unsigned integer when working with the standard library.
 Not everyone agrees [(9)](https://www.learncpp.com/cpp-tutorial/stdvector-and-the-unsigned-length-and-subscript-problem/)[(7)](https://google.github.io/styleguide/cppguide.html#Integer_Types), not even some of the standard library maintainers (`citation needed`) and committee members [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf).
 It may be that it was the correct decision at the time, but things changed (e.g. 16-bit to 32-bit to 64-bit CPUs.) and now we are stuck with what we have for legacy / consistency / backwards compatibility reasons.
 The design of any API that is difficult to change by definition happens before widespread usage of that API, and it is not until widespread usage we we discover real-world implications that wasn't though of beforehand.

-Since the standard library containers use `std::size_t`, it is not unreasonable that our code using then also should.
+Since the standard library containers use `std::size_t`, it is not unreasonable that our code using them also should.
 By making our own container classes similar to the standard library containers we make them familiar to other C++ programmers [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc).

-There is `std::ssize(const T& container)` that returns the size of the container as a signed integer.
+There is `ptrdiff_t std::ssize(const T& container)` that returns the size of the container as a signed integer.
+It is undefined behavior to call this on a container with a size larger than `PTRDIFF_MAX`.
+Such containers are uncommon.

-I don't know of any way to index with a signed index, other than passing in the signed index and letting it implicit convert to the unsigned equivalent or do the cast explicitly.
+I don't know of any way to index with a signed index, other than passing in the signed index and letting it implicitly convert to the unsigned equivalent or do the cast explicitly.
 I've seen the following recommendations:
 - Don't do direct indexing and instead use ranged base for loops,  iterators, named algorithms, ranges, ...
 (TODO More to add here?).
-- Pass the signed value to `operator[]`.
+- Pass the signed value to `operator[]` [(5)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es107-dont-use-unsigned-for-subscripts-prefer-gslindex).
 	- This will work as long as the value is non-negative, so make sure you have a check for that or some other way to guarantee it.
+	- This works as long as the the index you are trying to access isn't too large.
 	- Disable the `sign-conversion` warning since every indexing will trigger it.
 - Provide a short-named conversion function.
 	- Such as `std::size_t toUZ(std::ptrdiff_t)`.
 	- Use as `container[toUZ(index)]`.
+	- This seems excessively tedious and noisy.
 - Use a view that provide signed size and element access.
 	- Possibly using `toUZ` and `fromUZ` internally.
+	- `std::span` was meant to do this, but that was sabotaged by the committee.

 `std::next` and `std::prev` uses a signed type.
+This means that they cannot be used to step to the end of a very large container.

 The standard containers will assert (Or throw, no sure which.) if an out-of-bounds index is passed to `operator[]` in debug builds.
 If you want bounds checking in release builds then use `at` instead of `operator[]`.
+Or see of your standard library implementation has a compiler flag to enable bounds checking in release builds.

 # Note Conventions